Hydrothermal vent microbial communities: Biogeochemical comparisons

 Different geographic regions exhibit variations in the structure and metabolism of microbial communities at hydrothermal vents.
 This is due to environmental factors such as temperature, plate tectonics, the geochemistry of hydrothermal vent fluid and the availability of nutrients that make them up, as well as vent type, and dispersal barriers.

 Differences between vent fields

 Comparative analysis of vent fields have revealed distinct microbial assemblages associated with the varying geochemical conditions along mid-ocean ridges, bark-arc basins, and volcanic arcs.
 Slow spreading systems like the Mid-Atlantic Ridge (MAR), have significant impacts on fluid chemistry.
 One study analyzed microbial communities in the sulfide deposits of hydrothermal vents along the MAR; differences arose in vent field sites, even when within geographical proximity of each other.
 The study highlighted the difference between two rock hosts- basalt and ultramafic.
-The vent fields hosted by basalt observed in this study often maintained similar key chemistry; high sulfides and metals, and higher abundances of sulfur-oxidizng and sulfur-reducing bacteria.
+The vent fields hosted by basalt observed in this study often maintained similar key chemistry; high sulfides and metals, and higher abundances of sulfur-oxidizing and sulfur-reducing bacteria.
 The dominat microbial groups here were found to be Gammaprotecteobacteria and Desulfobacterota.
 The sites analyzed were the Trans-Atlantic Geotraverse (TAG) and the Snake Pit vent fields.